david-w/david-w.github.io/_posts/2019-04-11-Avoiding-htaccess-files-drupal.md

 ```

 First, I use diff to check the changes between the old and the new .htaccess files. ( I could use sdiff, and combine the files, but this way I can edit fast and easy using Nano)
-Then I use Nano to make the modification to the config file:
+Next I use Nano to make the modification to the Apache config file:

 `$ sudo nano /etc/apache2/sites-available/default`

+Since I never modify the Drupal supplied .htaccess file, I can patch it with nano.

+- Move cursor to the beginning of the .htaccess section.
+- Ctrl-k to cut text (remove entire section)
+- Ctrl-r to insert the contents of the new .htaccess file and save.
+- Reload Apache.